Selection mechanisms in front invasion: Introduction

-Following the nomenclature in \cite{stokes1976two}, we loosely refer to the case when the heteroclinic is never contained in the strong stable manifold as the \emph{pulled} case, with the front at speed $c=2$ as the pulled front, and to the other case as \emph{pushed} with the front contained in the strong stable manifold as the \emph{pushed front}.
+Following the nomenclature in \cite{stokes1976two}, we loosely refer to the case when the heteroclinic is never contained in the strong stable manifold as the \emph{pulled} case, with the front at speed $c=2$ as the pulled front, and to the other case as \emph{pushed} with the front contained in the strong stable manifold as the \emph{pushed front}; we will give { alternative} descriptions below and { precise} definitions in \S\ref{s:nlmsp}.

 \textbf{Steepest fronts.} In order to obtain the exponential rate of decay of fronts as $x\to\infty$, we solve the stationary dispersion relation $\nu^2+c\nu+f'(0)=0$ and find the roots

 If the solution is not contained in the strong stable manifold as noted above in the case $f(u)=u(1-u)$, then the steepest decay occurs at